CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/04-PowerBiVisualisation.md

    ![](media/ex4-t3-step5.png)

-6. You can select a CustomerGroup and Quarter in the Sales Report, the Map report will automatically update and only show this data.
+6. You can select a Year and CustomerGroup in the Sales Report, the Map report will automatically update and only show this data.

    ![](media/ex4-t3-step6.png)